-The principal and administrator regularly review student grades.
+The principal and superintendent regularly review student grades.
 Students are put on Academic Warning if they finish a quarter or a semester with an F as their final grade.
 If a student finishes a quarter with an F, they will be required to pull up that grade by completing a second quarter in that semester that will average their semester grade to a D or above.
-If a student finishes a semester with an F they will be required to make up work/credits via an agreed upon program with administrative approval.
+If a student finishes a semester with an F they will be required to make up work/credits via HCS Summer School or an agreed upon program with administrative approval.